 In 2008, Jesse was elected to the Berkeley City Council representing Downtown Berkeley’s District 4.
 On the Council, he created the Affordable Housing Fee, helped raise the city’s minimum wage and co-wrote the Downtown Plan to revitalize the heart of the city.
 While a Councilmember, Jesse authored more than 300 pieces of successful legislation.

-Mayor Arreguin represents the cities of Alameda County on the Association of Bay Area Governments and serves on the Governing Board of the Bay Area Regional Collaborative.
+Mayor Arreguin is the Vice President of the Association of Bay Area Governments and serves on the Governing Board of the Bay Area Regional Collaborative.
 He is the East Bay Alternate to the San Francisco Bay Conservation and Development Commission (BCDC).
 The Mayor also represents the City of Berkeley on the Alameda County Transportation Commission, the East Bay Community Energy Authority, and the East Bay Regional Sports Fields JPA.
 Mayor Arreguin chair's the City Council's Agenda and Rules Committee and Land Use, Housing and Economic Development Committee.
-He also serves on the 2x2 Joint City/School Board Committee, 3x3 Joint Housing Authority/Council Committee, and 4x4 Joint Committee on Housing, and the Council Budget Committee.
+He also serves on the 4x4 Joint Committee on Housing.